tech-drew/home-lab-mini-rack/docs/vpn-comparision.md

    - The subnet router node becomes a single point of entry — it must remain powered and connected.
    - Some traffic may take an extra hop through the subnet router, potentially adding slight latency compared to direct Tailscale connections.
    - Proper firewall rules on the gateway node are recommended to secure LAN access.
+   - Traffic from remote clients to LAN devices that do not run Tailscale will flow through the subnet router node, potentially adding extra hops and latency.
+The example provided is illustrative—plan routing carefully in production to minimize backflow and ensure optimal performance.

 ## References / Further Reading
 - [Tailscale Documentation](https://tailscale.com/kb/) – Official Tailscale guides, setup instructions, and advanced features.